paulin-crtn/ans-saa/cfn/README.md

 - Optional
 - Visible as outputs when using the CLI or in the console UI
 - Accessible from a **parent stack** when using **nesting**

+## 🔀 Conditions

+- Processed **BEFORE** resources are created
+- Use the other intrinsic functions **AND, EQUALS, IF, NOT, OR**
+- Can be associated with logical resources to control if they are created or not (e.g. how many AZs are already created)
+- Conditions can be nested

+## 🤝 DependsOn

+- CloudFormation tries to be efficient by doing things in parrallel (create, update & delete)
+- However, it will try to determine a **dependency order** (e.g. VPC ➡️ SUBNET ➡️ EC2)
+- **DependsOn** allows to explicitly define any dependencies between resources

+> [!NOTE]
+> For example, if resource B depends on resource A, then CF will wait until resource A is complete before starting to create resource B.

+## 🚦 Wait Conditions & Signal

+A stack can be in **CREATE_COMPLETE** state but a resource behind it can fail (e.g. an EC2 instance).

+- `cfn-signal` wait for **X number of success signal** and/or wait for a **timeout** (12 hour max) before indicating the **CREATE_COMPLETE** state (if failures signal is received or timeout is reached then the creation fails)
+- Both `WaitCondition` & `CreationPolicy` delay the creation of the stack until they receive a specified number of "success signals"
+- `WaitCondition` is a CloudFormation **RESOURCE** in itself, whereas `CreationPolicy` is an **ATTRIBUTE** associated with other resources
+- Currently, only `AutoScalingGroup`, `EC2` Instance & `WaitCondition` resources support the `CreationPolicy` attribute

+## 🧱 Nested Stacks & Cross-Stack References

+- Resources in a single stack **share a lifecycle**
+- A stack can have a maxmum of `500` resources
+- A stack is **isolated** and **self-contained** by design: can't easily reference or reuse resources from another stack ➡️ **Nested Stacks** or **Cross-Stack References** can help

+### 🪆 Nested Stacks

+- **Root Stack** is created first
+- **Parent Stack** contains multiple stacks (its own nested stack)
+- Useful for modular templates (code reuse)

+> [!IMPORTANT]
+> Can only reference **OUTPUTS**, cannot directly reference logical resources

+🎒 **Exams**

+- Wholes templates can be reused in other stacks (will create new and distinct resources)
+- Use only when everything is **lifecycle linked** (when the stacks form part of one solution)

+### ↕️ Cross-Stack References

+Useful when we want a stack to be able to reference the resources created in another (in order to reuse those actual resources).

+- Outputs are normally not visible from other stacks: cannot use the built-in `Ref` function (except for nested stacks)
+- Outputs can be **EXPORTED**, making them visible from other stacks
+- Exports must have a **UNIQUE name** in the region
+- `Fn::ImportValue` can be used instead of `Ref`
+- Use for Service-Oriented & different lifecycles & Stack Reuse

+## 🌎 StackSets

+Deploy CFN stacks across many accounts & regions.

+- StackSets are **CONTAINERS** in an **admin account**
+- Contain stack **INSTANCES** (❗not the same thing as stack, more like a reference to a stack)
+- Stack instances & stacks are in **target accounts**
+- Each stack = 1 region in 1 account
+- Security: **self-managed** or **service-managed**

+## 🧽 Deletion Policy

+- If you delete a logical resource from a template then the physical resource is deleted: this can cause data loss
+- With deletion policy we can define on each resource: `Delete` (default), `Retain` (physical resources remain untouched when the Stacks logical resources are removed) or `Snapshot` (if supported)
+- Snapshots continue on past Stack lifetime (need to clean up $$)

+> [!IMPORTANT]
+> ONLY APPLIES TO DELETE, NOT REPLACE.

+## 🧢 Stack Roles

+- CFN uses the permissions of the **logged in identity**: it means that the identity need permissions to create, update or delete stacks or resources
+- This can be a problem for large team since the dev updating the stack is not the same as the one who created it
+- To address this issue CFN can **assume a role** (role is attached to the stack) to **gain the permissions**
+- The identity creating the stack does not need resource permissions - only `PassRole`
+- This lets us implement **role separation**

+## ✨ CloudFormation Init

+Simple configuration management system: helper script installed on **EC2 instance**.

+- Configuration directives stored in the template via the `AWS::CloudFormation::Init` attribute inside the logical resource
+- **Procedural** - HOW (user data) vs. **Desired State** - WHAT (`cfn-init`)